Case Studies / PIXLISE

 In other words...

-Turning our attention to other scientists, we transformed a tool for a singular mission into a research swiss army knife.
+By prioritizing the science community, we transformed a tool for a singular mission into a research swiss army knife.

 STEP 1: GRASP COMPLEX FEATURES IN SECONDS